papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

 ## Opening HRMP Channels Between Parachains

-For establishing communication channels between parachains on the Polkadot network, using the HRMP protocol, the following steps are required:
+For establishing communication channels between parachains on the Polkadot network using the HRMP protocol, the following steps are required:

 1. Channel request - the parachain that wants to open an HRMP channel must make a request to the parachain it wishes to have an open channel with
 2. Channel acceptance - the other parachain must then accept this request in order to complete the channel establishment